akirarika/milkio/docs/en/intro.md

 ### Subscribing Data Mutation

 Kurimudb also provides the feature of Subscribing Data Mutation.
-All things you need to do is adding `$` to the end of the value, then you can do something after it mutating.
+All things you need to do is adding `$` to the end of the value, then you can make something after it mutating.

 ```js
 local.data.say$((val) => {